danieldevill/MininetCodingSwitch/README.md

 ## Notes on editing basicfwd.c

 * Disabled pronuscuous mode, as all ports were collecting all of the packets.
-* Ive only enabled receiving will I monitor how the program works and do various tests.
+* Ive only enabled receiving till I monitor how the program works and do various tests.

+## To do: May 16th:

+* Force host traffic through one port, capture traffic through specific port on OVS switch side.
+* Do performance tests to confirm ovs-dpdk working together, vs traditional vs ovs, vs dpdk.
+* Add networking coding to it.

+## Kodo-c

+* Ive been installing kodo-c library.
+* Im using /kodo-c/shared_kodoc as the shared library location for kodo-c.
+* Kodo-c basic example code is running in the basicfwd DPDK application.
+* This indicates that a link is established for the shared kodo-c library.
+* I had to modify the basicfwd Makefile to do so.
+* I can now begin integrating dpdk and kodo-c and doing performance tests, testing different configurations, etc.